AnnaM-Salamon/blossom-yoga-studio/README.md

 ### Features Left to Implement

-- To improve UX create and add 404 page.s
+- To improve UX create and add 404 page.
+- To add more content about competitions and other social events related to yoga and community.
+- To add icons representing a lotus flower or a yoga pose around the whole document.

 ## Testing
 ### Validator Testing